AlaaLab/ETAB/docs/benchmark_tasks.md

                    freeze_backbone=True)
 ```

-As we will show in the next Section, when computing the ETAB score we are interested in evaluating a pre-trained representation, hence we freeze the backbone model for all benchmark tasks and only tune the head and evaluate the pefromance of the resulting model on test data.
+As we will show in the next Section, when computing the ETAB score we are interested in evaluating a pre-trained representation, hence we freeze the backbone model for all benchmark tasks and only tune the head and evaluate the pefromance of the model on test data.

 ### CLI for running a benchmark experiment from terminal